dxw/contracts/agreements/general-cyber.md

     3. Without affecting any other right or remedy available to it, either party may terminate this agreement with immediate effect by giving written notice to the other party if:

         1. the other party repeatedly breaches any of the terms of this agreement in such a manner as to reasonably justify the opinion that its conduct is inconsistent with it having the intention or ability to give effect to the terms of this agreement;

         2. the other party suspends, or threatens to suspend, payment of its debts or is unable to pay its debts as they fall due, admits inability to pay its debts, or enters into an arrangement with creditors;

         3. a petition is filed to wind up the other party or an administrator is appointed.

-    4. If dxw cyber terminates this agreement, we will provide you with a summary of your account with us, and will refund any fees paid for work we have not yet delivered.
+    4. If dxw cyber terminates this agreement, we will provide you with a summary of your account with us.
+We will refund any fees paid for work we have not yet delivered, and you will pay any fees due for Work delivered but not yet paid.

     5. If you terminate this agreement, you forfeit any fees you have paid for work agreed but not yet delivered.

     6. Where the Order Summary states that the Work has an end date, the agreement will terminate 90 days after the Work has been completed unless it is extended, in which case dxw cyber will provide a new Order Summary.

-    7. The parties' obligations under sections 12, 13 and 14 will survive termination of this agreement.
+    7. The parties' obligations under sections 7.3, 12, 13, 14 and 15 will survive termination of this agreement.

 17. ### Circumstances beyond the parties’ control